kubernetes/enhancements/keps/sig-node/3610-env-injection/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3610: env injection into every containers in namespace or cluster
+# KEP-3610: env injection into every containers in namespace

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good